thecarp/dactyl-keyboard/README.md

-## The Dactyl-ManuForm keyboard: Opposable Thumb Edition
+## The DMOTE application

-This, the DMOTE application, is a CAD program for designing a keyboard that suits you.
+This is a CAD program for designing a keyboard that suits you.
 By editing text files of parameters, you can change:

 - Switch type: ALPS, Kailh (PG1511) or MX.
 - Microcontroller type: Lots of options.